Mexicali: Transportation

 Mexicali is located at a Junction of major interstates and federal highways.
 These include Interstate 8, leading from San Diego to the Arizona Sun Corridor where the cities of Phoenix and Tucson dominate, Federal Highway 2, which leads east to San Luis Río Colorado and west to Tijuana, and Federal Highway 5 connecting San Felipe with Mexicali.
 Other roads lead southwest to Ensenada or north to the Imperial Valley.

 The road system in the city of Mexicali and its conurbation is very complex.
 Over the urban area long boulevards are traversed from one end of which most are 6 lanes with a median of 2 lanes.
 The backbone of the city is the Lazaro Cardenas Boulevard extending from east to west.
 Other important boulevards include: Adolfo Lopez Mateos, Benito Juárez, Anáhuac, Justo Sierra, Venustiano Carranza, Manuel Gómez Morin, Francisco L. Montejano, Cetys, Héctor Terán Terán, Independencia and Heroico Colegio Militar, among others.
 There are two corridors within the city: New River Ecological Corridor, which is guided in the ancient New River bed, and the Palaco Industrial Corridor, this crosses the southern Industrial zone of Mexicali.
 There is also the beltway, located in the east of the city, connecting the Lazaro Cardenas Blvd. with Islas Agrarias Blvd. and the road to Colonia Abasolo, and this in turn with the Airport Road.

 Airport

 The city is linked to other Mexican cities by Mexicali International Airport, which serves the city and the surrounding towns.

 Public transit

-There are over 40 bus routes across the city and its urban area, where companies like Atusa Plus, Getusmex, among others, offer this service.
+There are some bus routes across the city and its urban area, where companies like Atusa Plus, Cachanilla, Amarillo y Blanco, among others, offer this service.

+International relations

 Sister cities

-Mexicali has the following sister cities.
-They are:
+Mexicali has the following sister cities: